ichiee/Thanks_Octocat/Rust/basic_1.md

   }
 }
 ```
-so essentially what it is that enum is like data type,
+so essentially what it is that `enum is like data type`,
 In the data type, you pick Red,here `::` is referencing

 Then it check what is matching